Welcome to Converting to Hope: A Gentle Invitation to Taste and See

 Embracing Questions as a Path to Deeper Faith

-• James 1:5“If any of you lacks wisdom, let him ask of God, who gives to all liberally and without reproach, and it will be given to him.”
+• James 1:5 – “If any of you lacks wisdom, let him ask of God, who gives to all liberally and without reproach, and it will be given to him.”

 • Mark 9:24 – The father of a possessed boy cries out, “I believe; help my unbelief!” showing that doubt and faith can coexist.

-• Matthew 7:7“Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.”
+• Matthew 7:7 – “Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.”

 Conclusion

 Questioning God is not inherently wrong; it reflects a dynamic and seeking faith.
 Scriptural examples and Catholic teachings suggest that doubt, when navigated thoughtfully, can lead to spiritual growth and a deeper understanding of one's beliefs.
-Embracing questions as part of the faith journey allows individuals to develop a more authentic and robust relationship with the divine.

 Thursday, March 6, 2025